WHO WE ARE

 A theme that links both disputes is that the start of the Victorian Age coincided with an explosion of correspondence between interested parties, fuelled by the ease of rapid communication offered by the railway system.
 In 1840 there were some 1,600 miles of rail track, by 1860 there were some 10,500 miles of track.
 It is no coincidence that an area of interest to some of our members is of mail carried by rail (and later air).
 The first travelling mail office in Great Britain was inaugurated in 1838 and the first special mail train ran in 1855.

-Surbiton (our home base) is a product of the development of railways.
+Surbiton (our recent home) is a product of the development of railways.
 It was originally called “Kingston-upon-Railway” with the town rapidly growing from a small hamlet around the station which opened in 1838.
+Claygate (our new home) derives its name from the clay beds that underlie the soil.

 The design of the ‘Penny Black’ also illustrates the Victorian aptitude for cross-fertilisation of ideas.
 William Wyon was the chief engraver at the Royal Mint from 1828 and a proponent of the Neo-classicist vogue.
 In 1834 he modelled the head of Princess Victoria, who was 15 years of age at the time.
 This work was subsequently used for the City Medal struck in 1837 to celebrate Victoria's first visit to the City of London.
 This medal (illustrated above) was the model for the head on the 'Penny Black'.